 The probably most widely recognized of these stories will be Johnny Mnemonic, given the movie of the same name; the titular Burning Chrome around the Blue Lights-Run and the Gernsback Continuum about glimpses in another past’s future were the others stuck in my head.

 Most of the stories fall under the cyberpunk-umbrella, with a few that are more -adjacent scifi, and without fail they are good ones.
+If you want to pick up on genre history, pick this up.

 A Thing I’ve played 01/2026: Outer Wilds: Echoes of the Eye (DLC)